alterNERDtive/VaultHunters-tweaks/README.md

 * ~~Moved End room to lvl 20.~~
 * Removed Dimensional Shard Ore from the modder ore resource rooms.
 It is literally useless in this pack.
+* Moved modded ore room to lvl 0 to allow for easy no durability damage ores farming.

 Rooms have been fixed in the official files.